LancelotProgrammer/InCartBackend/README.md

     - role permissions are handled by trait called CanManagePermissions
 - settings
     - SettingsService is responsible to define the getter of each setting, the form component of each setting, the cast of each setting and to cache them all
+- resource lock is using HasConcurrentEditingProtection trait and a custom resource lock is added to
+    - BaseFilesRelationManager
+    - UsersRelationManager